yuletide/nitterbot/README.md

 Requirements:
 * Poetry
-* .env file with login info
+* .env file or environment variables with login info: USER and PASSWORD

 ## TODO